Ressha Sentai ToQger the Movie: Galaxy Line S.O.S.: Plot

 Now with a way back to space opened, Lady thanks Right and lends him the five Safari Ressha, which the ToQgers use to defeat Count Nair and Hound Shadow.
 However, the two enlarge and combine, proving themselves too strong for the ToQgers and their Ressha.
-But Lady returns in time with all five of the Safari Ressha gathered to form SafariGaOh to allow the ToQgers to defeat Count Nair and Hound Shadow for good.
+But Lady returns in time with all five of the Safari Ressha gathered to form Safari GaOh to allow the ToQgers to defeat Count Nair and Hound Shadow for good.
 After Right returns the Safari Ressha to Lady, she bids farewell to the ToQgers and departs from Earth to start another 25-year-long journey through the stars.